turingschool/mod-0-curriculum/session4/data-types-be.md

 Let's take everything we've worked on with git, GitHub, data types and variable assignment to build a model of a real world thing of your choice!

 #### Directions
-1. Create a new directory called `variable-practice`
+1. Create a new directory called `variable_practice`
-1. Inside that directory, create a file called `model-1.rb`
+1. Inside that directory, create a file called `model_1.rb`
 1. Initialize `git` inside of the directory
 1. Commit your work (What message should you use here?)
-1. Go to GitHub and create a repo with the same name - `variable-practice`
+1. Go to GitHub and create a repo with the same name - `variable_practice`
 1. Push your local directory to GitHub by following the instructions
-1. In your `model-1.rb` file, add a few variables that are assigned to `strings`
+1. In your `model_1.rb` file, add a few variables that are assigned to `strings`
 1. Commit your work
-1. In your `model-1.rb` file, add a few variables that are assigned to `floats` or `integers`
+1. In your `model_1.rb` file, add a few variables that are assigned to `floats` or `integers`
 1. Commit your work
-1. In your `model-1.rb` file, add a few variables that are assigned to `booleans`
+1. In your `model_1.rb` file, add a few variables that are assigned to `booleans`
 1. Commit your work
-1. In your `model-1.rb` file, add a few variables that are assigned to `arrays`
+1. In your `model_1.rb` file, add a few variables that are assigned to `arrays`
 1. Commit your work
 1. Push your changes to GitHub